Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ```

 <!-- #region deletable=true editable=true -->
-As we can see, we now have an array of boolean values for each row, where the result is ``True``
-if Point was inside the Polygon, and ``False`` if it was not.

-We can now use this mask array to select the Points that are inside the Polygon.
-Selecting data with this kind of mask array (of boolean values) is easy by passing the array inside the ``loc`` indexer:
+As as result we get `True` if the given point is inside the selected Polygons, and `False` if it is not.
+We can now use this mask array to select the points that are inside the given polygons.
+Selecting data with this kind of mask array (containing boolean values) is easy by passing the array inside the `loc` indexer:
 <!-- #endregion -->

 ```python deletable=true editable=true